mullerdavid/ctf_writeups/_learn/forensics24/Excercise1/WRITEUP.md

 This function generates a random key per file.
 Then encrypting the file (full blocks only) in place with AES with this random key.

-The [encrypted](#key-encryption) random key is saved into some metadata that is appended to the end of the file.
+The [encrypted](#key-encryption) random key is saved into some metadata that is appended to the end of the file, marked with `RansomWareMetaData`.

 ## Key Encryption
 The random key is encrypted with the available `GetPerMachineKey` and `GlobalKey` with `Encryptor.EncryptKey256`.
 The latter was empty and skipped.